rusty-crank/playdate-rs/README.md

 content_warning2 = "Content warning 2" # Default value: empty string
 ```

-_Note that all the fields in `[package.metadata.pdxinfo]` are optional.
+_Note that all fields in `[package.metadata.pdxinfo]` are optional.
 The default value will be derived from other fields in `Cargo.toml`.
 Please refer to the `# Default value` comments above._

 Example: [examples/hello-world/Cargo.toml](examples/hello-world/Cargo.toml).